 Do I get paid for serving as an Executor?

 Yes.
 Executors are reimbursed for all legitimate out-of-pocket expenses incurred in the process of management and distribution of the deceased’s estate.
-In addition, Arkansans has statutory fees as follows: in the court’s discretion it can award up to ten percent (10%) of the first one thousand dollars ($1,000), five percent (5%) of the next four thousand dollars ($4,000), and three percent (3%) of the balance of the value of the personal property passing through the hands of the Executor.
-When the Executor administers real property the court will award reasonable compensation based on those services.
 The Executor has to fulfill his or her fiduciary duties on behalf of the estate with the highest degree of integrity and can be held liable for mismanagement of estate assets in his or her care.
 It is advised that the Executor retain an attorney and an accountant to advise and assist him with his or her duties.
 Here is a link to an article on Arkansas Probate Costs.

 How much does probate cost?
 How long does it take?